elenabarry/emojional/README.md

 In the original paper the authors used a training folder which contained the datasets train.txt, test.txt and dev.txt in a 91.8% train, 4.1% test, 4.1% develop split, and a testing folder which contained 20 identical true samples in train.txt, test.txt and dev.txt.

-My full dataset consisted of 12205 true samples and 1000 of false samples.
-I also used the same 91.8% train, 4.1% test, 4.1% develop split.
+Our full dataset consisted of 12205 true samples and 1000 of false samples.
+We also used the same 91.8% train, 4.1% test, 4.1% develop split.

 ### My Data Folder